 How long are most physician contracts?
-It varies greatly, but usually, somewhere between one to three years is a normal initial length of a physician contract.
-However, and this is the important part, is that nearly every physician contract, except for a J one agreement, can be terminated without cause which means either party can terminate the agreement with a certain amount of notice to the other.
+It varies greatly, but somewhere between one to three years is an average initial length of a physician contract.
+However, the critical part is that nearly every physician contract, except for a J one agreement, can be terminated without-cause.
+This means either party can terminate the agreement with a certain amount of notice.
 Kind of the entry standard is between 60 to 90 days.
-So, even if a physician has, let’s just take, for example, a two year contract, if it has a six-day without cause termination clause in it, it’s a 60-day contract effectively.
+So, even if a physician has, for example, a two-year contract.
+If it has a six-day without-cause termination clause, it’s a 60-day contract.

 Average Physician Contract Length

-There are also some considerations if the physician decides to terminate the agreement without cause.
+There are also some considerations if the physician decides to terminate the agreement without-cause.
 One, are there any repayment responsibilities?
-Let’s say a physician has a three-year initial term and they were given a signing bonus, relocation assistance, maybe student loan repayment.
-There usually would be some kind of language that states that if they terminate the contract before the end of the initial term, they would owe some kind of repayment on those bonuses.
+Let’s say a physician has a three-year initial term and received a signing bonus, relocation assistance, and maybe student loan repayment.
+There usually would be some language that states that if they terminate the contract before the end of the initial term.
+They would owe some repayment on those bonuses.
 And usually, it’s prorated.
 It’s not an all-or-nothing thing.
-For instance, since we’re using a three-year term, they would say one third is forgiven each year.
+For instance, since we’re using a three-year term, they would say one-third forgives each year.
 So, if you had a $30,000 signing bonus, $10,000 on year one would be given, then $10,000 on year two.
-And then let’s say you left sometime in between the second and third year.
-Then you would owe them back $10,000, who pays for malpractice insurance.
-Other blogs of interest include:
+And then let’s say you left sometime between the second and third year.
+Then you would owe them back $10,000.
+Who pays for malpractice insurance?

 An Employment Agreement Term for Doctors

-If the contract is terminated without cause, the restrictive covenants will apply.
-To be honest, the initial term is not that important.
-Most contracts also have language in them that states that the contract will automatically renew for one-year terms after the initial term expires.
+If the contract gets terminated without-cause, the restrictive covenants will apply.
+The initial term is not that important.
+Most contracts also have language that states that the agreement will automatically renew for one-year terms after the initial term expires.
 That’s pretty standard as well.
-Rarely would a contract just end.
+Rarely would a contract end.
 It would always automatically renew.
-If the contract just has a fixed term, meaning, it will not automatically renew.
-Then, usually somewhere between 60 to 90 days before the end of the term, the parties would meet and then discuss whether they want to continue on or not.
-Especially as a physician, continuity of care is important and that’s why they have notice termination provisions in the contract, so that a physician can’t one day state, Hey, I’m leaving.
+If the contract has a fixed term, it will not automatically renew.
+Then, usually, somewhere between 60 to 90 days before the end of the term, the parties would meet and then discuss whether they want to continue or not.
+Especially as a physician, continuity of care is important, and that’s why they have notice termination provisions in the contract so that a physician can’t one day state, Hey, I’m leaving.

 Physician Employment Contracts

 I won’t be in tomorrow.
-Obviously, if they have patients scheduled, or if they need to offload all of the patients, new providers, some kind of notice needs to be provided to make that a smooth transition and assure that continuity of care is being provided to the patients.
+Suppose they have patients scheduled, or if they need to offload all of the patients, new providers.
+The physician must provide some notice to make that a smooth transition.
+And assure that the patients receive continuity of care.
 So, as far as how long a contract is, as I said before, one to three years.
 However, almost any physician can get out of the contract with a certain amount of notice.
-If you have any questions about a physician contract, maybe you’re entering into a new agreement, you’re coming out of training, or perhaps you’re in a current agreement and you want us to take a look at the contract.
+If you have any questions about a physician contract, maybe you’re entering into a new agreement, coming out of training, or perhaps you’re in a current agreement.
+You want us to take a look at the contract.
 We’re happy to do that.

-Every day, I deal with physicians who are either having new employment agreements that need to be reviewed or they’re on a current agreement that they need to analyze, usually due to wanting to terminate the agreement.
-One frequent question, and it’s kind of like the base level question, is whether you can break a physician contract.
-Well, obviously, I think defining break is probably the most important part of that.
-So, can you break a physician contract?
+I daily deal with physicians with new employment agreements that need review.
+Or are on a current agreement that they need to analyze, usually due to wanting to terminate the agreement.
+Like the base level question, one frequent question is whether you can break a physician’s contract.
+I think defining a break is probably the most important part of that.
+So, can you break a physician’s contract?
 If we’re meaning, can I breach a contract, not following through on the terms of the contract?
 Sure, you can.

 But then you would open yourself up to liability.
-You could be sued, and litigation could begin.
+You could get sued, and litigation could begin.
 If there’s an arbitration clause, then it could go to arbitration.
-The employer could come after you for damages, for recruitment fees for a new physician, lost revenue from you, leaving extra admin fees if there’s no physician to support.
+The employer could come after you for damages, recruitment fees for a new physician, lost revenue from you, and extra admin fees if there’s no physician to support.
 Can you breach a contract?
 You can, but it’s certainly not a good idea.
-For the purposes of this video, if we’re going to say, can I break a physician contract?
+For this video, if we’re going to say, can I break a physician’s contract?
 I think the best way of handling that would be, can I terminate the contract?
 And certainly, yes, you can.
-Every contract, at least every physician employment contract will have a section called termination.
+At least every physician employment contract will have a termination section.
 And in that section, it will dictate the terms of how the physician can terminate the agreement.

 There are usually three ways: One, by mutual agreement.
-Meaning, if you and the employer can come to an agreement, then the contract can be terminated and then maybe you can work out how long the physician will stay.
+If you and the employer agree, you can terminate the contract.
+And maybe you can work out how long the physician will stay.
 That does not happen very often, to be honest.
-The second way the contract can be terminated is with cause.
+The second way to terminate a contract is with-cause.
 And it goes both ways.
 For the most part, most of these employment contracts are highly slanted towards the employer, as far as what they can fire the physician for.
 And honestly, most contracts are completely silent on what the physician can do if the employer breaches the contract.
-Some normal things that the employer can terminate a physician for immediately, for cause at their option.
-So, the physician loses the license, DEA registration, they’re uninsurable, they’re on the OIG list, those types of like obvious, right?
+Some normal things that the employer can terminate a physician for immediately, for-cause at their option.
+So, the physician loses the license and DEA registration.
+They’re uninsurable and on the OIG list, which is obvious.

 Like you can’t practice as a doctor, so you can’t fulfill the terms of the contract.
 The employer can fire the physician immediately for that.
-Now, the most important section is, can a physician break a contract?
-If we’re assuming break means terminate, there should be a section that’s called without cause termination.
-In that section, it will state, normally either party can terminate the agreement with a certain amount of notice to the other.
-I’d say, the industry-standard amounts are between 60 to 90 days.
-So you would just give the employer notice as it’s written.
-And there’s also a notice section that says how you can give effective notice.
-So, you’d write them a letter and then note go through the notice section properly, usually a certified mail, hand delivery, or email which is not very often.
+The most important section is, can a physician break a contract?
+If we’re assuming break means terminate, there should be a without-cause termination section.
+That section will state that normally either party can terminate the agreement with a certain amount of notice to the other.
+I’d say the industry-standard amounts are between 60 to 90 days.
+So you would give the employer notice as it’s written.
+And there’s also a notice section that says how you can provide effective notice.
+So, you’d write them a letter and then go through the notice section properly, usually certified mail, hand delivery, or email, which is not very often.